 • Data Management – CAMS has extensive support for different data sampling, transformation, storage, and upload methods.
 A uniform approach to data transformation is adopted, which supports both privacy-enabling transformations as well as transforming data to make it comply with official data standards.

-• Extensible – Most importantly, CAMS is highly extensible in a number of ways: it allows for implementing new data sampling methods (including both phone sensing, external wearable devices, and cloud-based services); it supports creation of new data transformers (both for privacy reasons and data standards), and it allows for creating custom data managers, which can upload data in a specific format to specific servers (or other kinds of data offloading).
+• Extensible – Most notably, CAMS is highly extensible in several ways: it allows for implementing new data sampling methods (including both phone sensing, external wearable devices, and cloud-based services); it supports the creation of new data transformers (both for privacy reasons and data standards), and it allows for creating custom data managers, which can upload data in a specific format to specific servers (or other kinds of data offloading).

 The basic scenario CAMS seeks to support is to;